AustinCENG/FirebaseCode/readme.md

 Notice:

-When check in the project into GitHub, please don't check in your google-services.json file.
+When you use Firebase and want to check in the project to GitHub, please don't check in your google-services.json file.